 Setting up the CNC machine involves preparing the CNC machine for the process.
-The setting depends on whether you are using a high or low volume process.
-This includes the different machines such as the turning machine, milling machine, grinding machines, etc., used in the process.
-Also, every good company that deals with any of the CNC production machining must have a competent and skilled engineer in charge of the process.
+The setting depends on whether you are using a high or low-volume process.
+This includes the different machines such as the turning machine, milling machine, grinding machine, etc., used in the process.
+Also, every good company that deals with any CNC production machining must have a competent and skilled engineer in charge of the process.

 – Execute the Operation

 After making sure everything is alright, and according to plan, you can start the operation.
 On running the program, it will control all the CNC machine’s actions while it guides it to get the right result.